-MMWEC is the operator and principal owner of the Stony Brook Power Plant, which includes approximately 527 megawatts of electric generation, a natural gas pipeline, oil storage tanks, electric transmission lines and other facilities.
+MMWEC is the operator and principal owner of the Stony Brook Energy Center, which includes approximately 527 megawatts of electric generation, a natural gas pipeline, oil storage tanks, electric transmission lines and other facilities.
 There are 34 supervisory and bargaining unit employees in the power plant with administrative staff providing support for code/regulation compliance, environmental and safety compliance, major overhauls, equipment upgrades, equipment life assessments, training, pipeline management, transmission line oversight, and dispatch support.

 MMWEC is the operator and principal owner of the Stony Brook plant, responsible outage planning and maintenance, among many other activities.

-MMWEC owns approximately 720 megawatts in five New England power plants, including Stony Brook, Seabrook Station in New Hampshire, Millstone Unit 3 in Connecticut and Wyman Unit 4 in Maine.
+MMWEC owns approximately 696 megawatts in four New England power plants, including Stony Brook, Seabrook Station in New Hampshire, and Millstone Unit 3 in Connecticut.
 A variety of contracts supplement Members’ power supply needs.
 Oversight of these resources requires expertise that is core to MMWEC’s infrastructure, including plant operations and maintenance, engineering, wholesale power transactions, financial management and accounting.

-In addition, MMWEC manages and operates the Berkshire Wind Project, which features ten 1.5-megawatt turbines atop Brodie Mountain in Hancock, Massachusetts.
-Berkshire Wind is owned by the Berkshire Wind Power Cooperative, which consists of MMWEC and 14 municipal utilities.
+In addition, MMWEC manages and operates the Berkshire Wind Project, a 12 turbine, 19.6 megawatt wind farm atop Brodie Mountain in Hancock, Massachusetts.
+Berkshire Wind is owned by the Berkshire Wind Power Cooperative, which consists of MMWEC and 16 municipal utilities.

 Power Portfolio Management